bartulem/KISN-PyLab/README.md

 1. concatenating multiple Neuropixel recording sessions
 2. running Kilosort2 through Python
 3. computing cluster quality measures, and separating single units and MUA
+4. locating the surface recording channel
-4. reading random sync events from the Neuropixel recording, tracking and IMU files
+5. reading random sync events from the Neuropixel recording, tracking and IMU files
-5. assessing whether the recording, tracking and IMU systems are synced
+6. assessing whether the recording, tracking and IMU systems are synced
-6. splitting clusters back to original sessions / getting spike times
+7. splitting clusters back to original sessions / getting spike times
-7. converting raw tracking files to a format loadable by the lab GUI
+8. converting raw tracking files to a format loadable by the lab GUI
-8. re-heading different analyses (.mat) files based on one template session
+9. re-heading different analyses (.mat) files based on one template session

-Please refer to the executor notebook for further instructions.
+Please refer to the **executor notebook** for further instructions.

 ### Installation
 ---------------------------------------------------------------------------------